-Here’s six of our favourite robots stars of the silver and small screens
+Here are six of our favourite robots stars of the silver and small screens.

 Regarded by some as the first ever robot on film, in 1919 Q was so revolutionary he wasn’t even called a robot because the word didn’t actually exist at that point.